emacsmirror/elpher/README.md

 - caching of visited sites,
 - clean and configurable visualization of Gopher directories,
 - direct visualisation of image files,
-- (m)enu key support, similar to the Emacs info browser,
+- jumping directly to links by name (with autocompletion),
 - clickable web and gopher links in plain text.

 Keep the non-web internet alive!